cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/common-use-cases/enable-selected-rules.md

 <Aside type='warning' header='Important'>

-This feature is part of an early access experience for select Enterprise customers.
-Access to Rulesets requires a Cloudflare Enterprise plan.
+This feature is part of an early access experience for selected customers.
 </Aside>

 Use a ruleset override and a rule override in your root ruleset to deploy selected rules in a managed ruleset.